sungsoo-ahn/2025/_posts/2025-04-28-anthropomorphism.md

 For instance, LLM-based systems have been noted to output text claiming to have tried pizza <d-cite key="pizzatweet"></d-cite>, to have fallen in love with someone <d-cite key="roose2023conversation"></d-cite>, to be human or even better than humans <d-cite key="decosmo2022google"></d-cite>, and to have human-like life experiences <d-cite key="fiesler2024ai"></d-cite>.

-Such *anthropomorphic systems*<d-footnote>We deliberately use the terms *anthropomorphic AI*, *anthropomorphic systems* or *anthropomorphic system behaviors*–systems and system outputs that are *perceived* to be human-like–instead of *agentic systems* <d-cite key="chan2023harms,shavit2023practices"></d-cite> or *human-like AI* <d-cite key="brynjolfsson2023turing"></d-cite> to emphasize that these systems are perceived as human-like or having human-like characteristics, rather than as an immutable characteristic of the system itself; we thus try to steer clear of inadvertently suggesting that AI systems are human or have human-like agency or consciousness.
+Such *anthropomorphic systems* range from conversational assistants e.g., <d-cite key="abercrombie2021alexa,shanahan2023role"></d-cite> to avatars and chatbots designed as a stand-in for friends, companions, or romantic partners e.g., <d-cite key="AI-romantic-partner,brandtzaeg2022my,laestadius2022too,ruiz2024marshable"></d-cite>, and AI-generated media designed to portray people e.g., <d-cite key="rosner2021ethics,vaccari2020deepfakes"></d-cite>, among a fast-growing number of applications e.g., <d-cite key="agnew2024illusion,mcilroy2022mimetic,ChatGPT-human"></d-cite>.
+Note that we deliberately use the terms *anthropomorphic AI*, *anthropomorphic systems* or *anthropomorphic system behaviors*–systems and system outputs that are *perceived* to be human-like–instead of *agentic systems* <d-cite key="chan2023harms,shavit2023practices"></d-cite> or *human-like AI* <d-cite key="brynjolfsson2023turing"></d-cite> to emphasize that these systems are perceived as human-like or having human-like characteristics, rather than as an immutable characteristic of the system itself; we thus try to steer clear of inadvertently suggesting that AI systems are human or have human-like agency or consciousness.
 That is, a stone being perceived as human-like does not necessarily imply the stone is human.
 We similarly avoid ambiguous, speculative, or relative terms whose meanings are likely to change across contexts or over time, such as *advanced AI* <d-cite key="gabriel2024ethics"></d-cite> (a term used since at least the 1980s) or *emergent properties* <d-cite key="rogers2024position"></d-cite>.
-We instead focus on developers' stated design goals–what systems are intended to do–and in what ways AI outputs might be perceived as human-like, rather than on what systems can or cannot do. range from conversational assistants e.g., <d-cite key="abercrombie2021alexa,shanahan2023role"></d-cite> to avatars and chatbots designed as a stand-in for friends, companions, or romantic partners e.g., <d-cite key="AI-romantic-partner,brandtzaeg2022my,laestadius2022too,ruiz2024marshable"></d-cite>, and AI-generated media designed to portray people e.g., <d-cite key="rosner2021ethics,vaccari2020deepfakes"></d-cite>, among a fast-growing number of applications e.g., <d-cite key="agnew2024illusion,mcilroy2022mimetic,ChatGPT-human"></d-cite>.
+We instead focus on developers' stated design goals–what systems are intended to do–and in what ways AI outputs might be perceived as human-like, rather than on what systems can or cannot do.

 ### Growing Concerns about Anthropomorphic Systems